EPICmynamesBG/WiFi-USB/README.md

 _What is WiFi-USB?_

-WiFi-USB is an IoT based device and software that enables a USB powered device (up to 5V) to be remotely powered on and off.
+WiFi-USB is an IoT device and software that enables a USB powered device (up to 1A) to be remotely powered on and off.

 _Why WiFi-USB?_